 Lastly, seek inspiration in the actions and ideas of others.

 I love art museums for this: I can study the brushstrokes, the layers of paint and the colors used by people we revere today.
-I can pop on Instagram and search for artists like CJ Hendry or listen to a podcast like Art For Your Ear by The Jealous Curator and they open up a whole new world of possibility.
+I like to read articles like this one (which give me tips on using my acrylic paints), or I can pop on Instagram and search for artists like CJ Hendry or listen to a podcast like Art For Your Ear by The Jealous Curator and they open up a whole new world of possibility.

 Find people who act on things you wish to, who you aspire to be more like.
 Their presence (even digitally) and influence are likely to rub off on you.